-Strategic use of graphics can also amplify the impact of web content.
-Specified visuals that help drive home the idea of an article, or the call to action on a landing page, are central to today’s web experiences.
+Strategic use of graphics can also amplify the impact of web design.
+Specified visuals that help drive home the idea of an article, or the call to action on a landing page, are central to today's web experiences.
 Another aspect of visuals to consider is the physical size of the files on a site.
 Clunky images can have a direct impact on load times and usability of a page.

 Written content is still critical despite the popularity of YouTube, Vine, and Instagram.
 Text must be adapted for the age of mobile users.
 Screen sizes are smaller and touchscreens have replaced the mouse.
-In the same way that graphics and icons have changed in response to finger-tips, written content must take into account mobile users.
+In the same way that graphics and icons have changed in response to finger-tips, the design of written content must take into account mobile users.

 Larger text, the use of sub-sections, and shorter more focused content writing is central for today's websites.
 Not only does the written content detail a company’s services and products, it can also serve as a channel to distributes calls to actions (such as singing up for a whitepaper, or filling out a contact form).

 Content, when used strategically, can help funnel potential customers towards reaching a touch point or finalizing a transaction.

 Take a look at NYRR.org, Icreon Tech and the New York Road Runners collaborated to bring the oldest running organization in the nation into the digital age...

 Despite being mistaken by countless business people and even technical personnel themselves, web design and web development are two different things.
 The two processes of website design and website development are carried out together to build websites.